avielzecharia/riddles/index.md

 - Determine whether the list is a snail-list with linear time complexity.
 - Find the origin of the circle.
   - Analyze your time complexity as a function of tail and circle length.

+# THE MATRIX 0️⃣
+01-Matrix is a matrix of size nXn which contains zeros and ones.
+The only permitted operation on a given matrix is flipping bit state of an entire row|column|diagonal.

+- Starting from a 0-Matrix, can you get to 0-Matrix with 1 at the top right cell?